 The ultimate all-rounder, a triple threat – brains, beauty and brawn – this gem of a sand island is not just a pretty face.
 In classic more-than-meets-the-eye fashion, North Stradbroke Island throws up a delightful array of things to do, see, and taste, all just a one-hour ferry ride from Brisbane.

-While you could easily spend more than two days on Straddie and never get bored (um, have you seen Cylinder Beach?), 48 hours is more than enough time to sidle up to this beauty and get to know her best-kept secrets.
+While you could easily spend more than two days on Straddie and never get bored (um, have you seen Cylinder Beach?), 48 hours is more than enough time to sidle up to this beauty and get to know her best-kept secrets as a family.

-Pack the sunscreen, GoPro and your adventurous spirit; Straddie bliss is yours for the taking.
+Pack the sunscreen, GoPro and your adventurous spirit (and the kids too); Straddie bliss is yours for the taking.

 Friday Evening: Ferry to (Weekend) Freedom

 Four-wheel-drive or not, heading to the island (and getting around) is easy peasy thanks to Stradbroke Island Ferries and a network of well-maintained, paved roads connecting the beachside townships dotted across the island.